Defend or rebuke? House GOP faces difficult vote over Rep. Marjorie Taylor Greene

-The politically agonizing vote expected Thursday, which will determine whether the Georgia Republican is stripped of her committee assignments, underscores tension over the best political path forward that has riven the party since Donald Trump lost the White House.
+Democrats are expected to move forward Thursday with a vote that is all-but-certain to strip the Georgia Republican of her committee assignments.
+For Republicans, it represents a politically agonizing dilemma that underscores tension that has riven the party over the path forward since Donald Trump lost the White House.

+Do they support a newly elected colleague, whom Trump has praised as a "future Republican star"?
+Or do they side with Democrats and take action against Greene, who has suggested that school shootings were staged, voiced support for the baseless QAnon conspiracy theory and once said Black people "are held slaves to the Democratic Party."

 Democrats issued an ultimatum earlier in the week, telling House Republicans to strip Greene of her committee assignments - or they would.
 Bipartisan pressure built after Senate Minority Leader Mitch McConnell called Greene's "loony lies" a "cancer" for the party.